 Fortunately, more and more companies recognize the importance of sustainable and cruelty-free wool and see a market in this.
 So if you want to be sure to buy eco-friendly wool, consider buying from other countries or look for eco-certificates to make sure that the wool has been produced responsibly.

-You can easily recycle your old wool sweater.
-One way to do it is to pass it on to someone you know or you can donate it to charity.
+If you want, you can easily recycle your old wool sweater.
+If you are a firm knitter, you can unweave an old sweater and use the yarn to knit a new one.
+Some smaller brands even search for yarn leftovers or used yarn to make into new clothes, so that is also a possibility if you want to recycle your old wool sweater.
 The good thing about wool is that it can last for ages and still look good.
 So there is no reason not the recycle it.

 How To Buy Eco-Friendly Wool

-You should also look for companies that have an eco-friendly agenda in general and who supports fair working conditions.
-You can also look for second-hand wool clothing and help minimize production costs.
+You should also look for companies that have an eco-friendly agenda in general and that support fair working conditions.
+You can also look for second-hand wool clothing and help minimize production costs and animal harm.

 Some Sustainable Brands To Consider